bdauria/vim-rspec-cucumber/README.md

 ![thoughtbot](http://thoughtbot.com/images/tm/logo.png)

-rspec.vim is maintained by [thoughtbot, inc](http://thoughtbot.com/community)
+The original rspec.vim is maintained by [thoughtbot, inc](http://thoughtbot.com/community) and [contributors](https://github.com/thoughtbot/vim-rspec/graphs/contributors) like you.
-and [contributors](https://github.com/thoughtbot/vim-rspec/graphs/contributors)
-like you.
 Thank you!

 It was strongly influenced by Gary Bernhardt's [Destroy All Software](https://www.destroyallsoftware.com/screencasts) screencasts.

+Updated by Michael Deol to accomodate both RSpec and Cucumber tests.

 ## License

-rspec.vim is copyright © 2014 thoughtbot.
+rspec-cucumber.vim is copyright © 2014 Michael Deol.
 It is free software, and may be redistributed under the terms specified in the `LICENSE` file.

 The names and logos for thoughtbot are trademarks of thoughtbot, inc.